syscoin/syscoin-docs/README.md

 You can now see the docs at http://localhost:4567.
 Whoa!
 That was fast!

+### Converting OpenAPI to Markdown

+For converting OpenAPI specs to Markdown the excellent [Widdershins](https://github.com/mermade/widdershins) converter is suggested.
+The output should be saved to `source/index.html.md`.

 Contributors
 ===
 Improve these docs through pull requests to be added as a contributor.